2020 City Budget

-- Identify opportunities to address Beaumont’s population growth and the need for recreational, sports and cultural facilities.
+- Address Beaumont’s population growth and the need for recreational, sports and cultural facilities.

 - Protect existing services and infrastructure.

-Increases for water and wastewater utility fees are also proposed, reflecting increased costs from the regional water and wastewater commissions.
+Increases for water and wastewater utility fees are also included, reflecting increased costs from the regional water and wastewater commissions.
 There are no changes to garbage collection or utility franchise fees.